gbarkin/findlocaleventsnow/README.md

 # Summary

-The goal for "Find Local Event's Now" is to show the user events in their area, happening today, tomorrow or up to 3 days after their search date.
-The search date is the current date by default.
-Users can view all different event options, and see a video related to the event from inside the app.
+"Find Local Event's Now" is an events app that enables users to find events in their area, happening today and over the next several days.
+The default the search date is the today's date.
+Users can view different event options, and watch a video related to the event from inside the app.

+The goal of this app is to present users with last minute entertainment options in their area.
+The search incorporates all types of events limiting to results to a specific type of event.
+The video gives users a preview of what to expect right in the app.

 # Live Demo